Restream/reindexer/readme.md

 `Abs()` means absolute value of an argument.

-`Rank()` means fulltext rank of match and is applicable only in fulltext query.
+`Rank()` means fulltext or knn rank of match and is applicable only in fulltext and knn query.

 `ST_Distance()` means distance between geometry points (see [geometry subsection](#geometry)).
 The points could be columns in current or joined namespaces or fixed point in format `ST_GeomFromText('point(1 -3)')`